James Holmes (mass murderer): Background

 Holmes' defense attorneys stated in a motion that he was a psychiatric patient of the medical director of Anschutz Medical Campus's Student Mental Health Services prior to the Aurora shooting.
 The prosecutor disagreed with that claim.
 Four days after the release of the defense attorney's motion, the judge required this information to be blacked out.
 CBS News later reported that Holmes had met with at least three mental health professionals at the University of Colorado before the massacre.
 One of them, who was informed by Holmes of his homicidal thoughts, considered placing him on an involuntary mental health hold, but decided against it, noting her belief that Holmes was "borderline" and the commitment would only inflame him.

 One of Holmes' psychiatrists suspected that prior to the shooting, Holmes suffered from a mental illness that could have been dangerous.
-A month before the tragedy, Dr. Lynne Fenton told the campus police that he had also made homicidal statements.
+A month before the attack, Dr. Lynne Fenton told the campus police that he had also made homicidal statements.
 Two weeks before the massacre, Holmes sent a text message asking a graduate student if the student had ever heard of the disorder dysphoric mania, and warning the student to stay away from him "because [he was] bad news".